-Children with poor mental health may exhibit some of the following:
+Children experiencing mental health issues may exhibit some of the following:

 - fear of change

 - perfectionism

 - sensory issues

 - isolation from friends and family and becoming socially withdrawn

-- · changes in activity or mood or eating/sleeping habits
+- changes in activity or mood or eating/sleeping habits

 - falling academic achievement

 - talking or joking about self-harm or suicide

 - expressing feelings of failure, uselessness or loss of hope

 - secretive behaviour

 - an increase in lateness or absenteeism

 - reluctance to do PE or get changed for PE

 - wearing long sleeves in hot weather

 - drugs or alcohol misuse

 - physical signs of harm that are repeated or appear non-accidental

 - repeated physical pain or nausea with no evident cause

-Any member of staff concerned about a pupil will take this seriously and talk to the headteacher, the safeguarding lead or the SENDCO
+Any member of staff concerned about a pupil will take this seriously and talk to the headteacher, the safeguarding lead or the SENDCO levels (hyper/hypo arousal).
+This may be related to changes or challenges with the home, difficulties with learning, peer relationships or development.

-Staff are aware that mental health needs, such as anxiety, might appear as non-compliant, disruptive or aggressive behaviour which could include problems with attention or hyperactivity.
-This may be related to home problems, difficulties with learning, peer relationships or development.
+Staff are aware that children experiencing issues such as anxiety, might appear as non-compliant, disruptive or aggressive which could result in differences in attention and arousal